alexander-kastil/az-204/readme.md

 - Azure Subscription:

-  Please do not use a Production Account for Training
+  Please do not use a Production Subscription for Training

   - Using [Azure Passes](https://www.microsoftazurepass.com/)
   - Azure Paid / Sponsored Subscription